UK Says Door Remains ajar For Post-Brexit Trade Deal - UrduPoint

 UK Says Door Remains 'ajar' For Post-Brexit Trade Deal

-London, (UrduPoint / Pakistan Point News - 18th Oct, 2020 ) :The British government said on Sunday it still wanted to reach a post-Brexit trade deal with the European Union, despite deadlocked talks.
+London, (UrduPoint / Pakistan Point News - 19th Oct, 2020 ) :Britain still wants to reach a post-Brexit trade deal with the European Union despite the current deadlock, a senior government minister insisted ahead of fresh talks Monday.

-The UK had imposed a deadline of last week's EU summit for a deal and Prime Minister Boris Johnson said he was now ready to walk away and prepare for a no-deal exit, after five decades of EU membership.
+The UK had imposed a deadline of last week's EU summit for a deal, and Prime Minister Boris Johnson said he was ready to walk away and prepare for a no-deal exit after five decades of EU membership.

-However, senior minister Michael Gove said on Sunday he was still hopeful there would be an agreement, telling tv interviews the door remained "ajar" if the EU would change its position.
+However, senior minister Michael Gove said on Sunday he was still hopeful there would be an agreement, telling tv interviewers the door remained "ajar" if the EU would change its position.

 The two sides disagree on the rules for fair competition, how these rules will be policed and how much access EU fishing fleets will get to UK waters.